 Where to find Snow White at Walt Disney World

 Snow White is a very popular princess who frequents various areas in the park.
 For meet-and-greets, you can find her most easily at the Princess Fairytale Hall in Magic Kingdom, although you will need to check ahead to make sure is one of the Princess characters who is there the day of your visit.
-Also in Magic Kingdom, it is highly likely she will be part of the daily parade, so keep your eyes peeled!
+Also in Magic Kingdom, it is very likely she will be part of the daily parade, so keep your eyes peeled!
 She also makes an appearance in the Germany Pavilion in Epcot, where she takes plenty of time with each guest.

 If you would like to dine with Snow White, you might be able to find her at Cinderella’s Royal Table, or Princess Storybook Dining at the Norway Pavilion in Epcot.